Latest version: 1.4 – Released February 22nd, 2010

 Mike: Off the top of my head, I think if you look at page.php in your template, you might need to add the comment code from single.php to get comments to show up.

-12. Michael Barkowski Says:
+6. Michael Barkowski

-We have some problems with people being denied access intermittently when using this plugin with Wordpress 2.5.1.
+We have some problems with people being denied access intermittently when using this plugin with WordPress 2.5.1.
 The clients being denied access are all running Internet Explorer 7.
 The page they are trying to access is a Page, not a Post.
-I don’t know if this issue is related to this plugin or is a problem with Wordpress in general.
+I don’t know if this issue is related to this plugin or is a problem with WordPress in general.

 I’d give my right arm for a password manager that would allow for multiple passwords… either multiple passwords for a individual posts, or just multiple global passwords.